Solvve/ml_keyphrase_extraction/README.md

 ## Description

 Unsupervised keyphrase extraction from [Amazon](https://www.amazon.com/) reviews for each product.
 For solving this problem we follow the next steps:
 * Exploratory data analysis
-* Clear Data
+* Data clean-up
 * Modeling
 * Show keyphrases for each product